websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/other-tools/liferay-npm-bundler/reference/npmbundlerrc-structure.md

 ### OSGi Bundle Creation Options

 Since version 2.2.0, the liferay-npm-bundler can create widget OSGi bundles for you.
 See [Creating and Bundling JavaScript Widgets with JavaScript Tooling](../../../../tooling/other-tools/liferay-js-generator/developer-guide/creating-a-js-widget-with-the-js-generator.md) for complete instructions.
-The configuration options for OSGi bundle creation are shown below:
+Here are the configuration options for OSGi bundle creation:

 * **create-jar**: Creates an OSGi bundle when set to a truthy value.
 When set to `true`, all sub-options take default values.
 When an object is passed, each sub-option can be configured individually.
 Note that you can also pass this as a build flag: `$ liferay-npm-bundler --create-` or `$ liferay-npm-bundler -j`.
 The default value is `false`.